Our New Living Room Gallery Wall

 First, my “anchor” piece of the gallery wall is this piece of art I found shopping with my mom for only $50.
 It was such a score for a large painting.

 To the right of it, you’ll find this collage of photo booth strips.
 I actually wrote an entire blog post about ideas for your photo booth strips (with weddings these days, I feel like everyone has so many!).
 I chose my favorite black and white ones and put them in this frame on the wall.
 That makes for so many fun memories on display!

-The gold floral piece was a gift from my mother-in-law, while the top art is a piece of art from Juniper Print Shop.
+The gold floral piece was a gift from my mother-in-law, while the top art is a piece of art from Juniper Print Shop (no longer sold).
 I really loved the colors and simplicity of it.

 This simple black frame (from Michaels) features one of my favorite photos of Finn and me.
 It’s from Prom 2005!!
 We look like babies, but we were so happy, young, and in love.
 Some people assume it’s our wedding photo (ha, I promise I wasn’t a child bride at 16!).